Kristfur/lawnscapes-landscaping/README.md

  - Hero image
     - This image is the first thing the user sees when the come to the website, it shows the user what the website is about
     - The image pans from right to left on smaller screens, and zooms out on larger screens to show user the whole image and to bring life to the website
-    - The image has a call-to-action block of text that the user can click to go to the services page
+    - The image has a call-to-action block of text that the user can click to go to the services page for easy navigation

 ![Hero image snipet](docs/read-me-images/hero-snip.JPG)